 As knitters, we use yarn every day; yarn is part of our daily bread.
 But do we really know what yarn actually is?
 What is it composed of, how is it made, and how do the different qualities of yarn affect our final product?
 Read on to find out.

-Yarn is a textile made from interlocked fibers.
-These fibers in their raw form are most commonly plant-based (hemp, bamboo), animal-based (wool, alpaca), or synthetic (viscose, polyester).
-How the yarn knits is affected by the fiber composition and so it is important to understand and consider qualities such as the weight of yarn before beginning your project.
+Yarn is a textile made from interlocked fibres.
+These fibres in their raw form are most commonly plant-based (hemp, bamboo), animal-based (wool, alpaca), or synthetic (viscose, polyester).
+How the yarn knits is affected by the fibre composition and so it is important to understand and consider qualities such as the weight of yarn before beginning your project.

-The Bradford count measures the diameter of raw fibers.
-Thin fibers have high numbers and therefore hold a high Bradford count.
-This isn’t something that as a knitter you necessarily need to remember, however, the fineness of the fiber will relate to properties of the finished yarn.
+The Bradford count measures the diameter of raw fibres.
+Thin fibres have high numbers and therefore hold a high Bradford count.
+This isn’t something that as a knitter you necessarily need to remember, however, the fineness of the fibre will relate to properties of the finished yarn.

 Blood count is a method to measure the fineness of wool.
 It originated as a measurement of Merino within the sheep.

-Denier measures the mass density of fibers and is based on the weight of a Roman coin.
+Denier measures the mass density of fibres and is based on the weight of a Roman coin.
 The bigger the number, the stronger the fabric.
 A single strand of silk is 1 denier.

-Yarn is created by twisting raw fiber strands together and this process is called spinning.
+Yarn is created by twisting raw fibre strands together and this process is called spinning.
 There are three major processes of spinning: cotton, worsted, or wool.

 Is the yarn plied, how many plies does it have, and how was it plied?
 The composition of the yarn will affect what you can do with it as well as the end result of your product.
 Novelty yarn such as bouclé make use of alternative plying techniques to achieve different effects.

-There is no measurement for fiber length, but it does affect how the yarn can be spun, what it can be blended with, as well as it’s warmth.
-Cotton is a short fiber, silk is long.
+There is no measurement for fibre length, but it does affect how the yarn can be spun, what it can be blended with, as well as it’s warmth.
+Cotton is a short fibre, silk is long.